lkiesow/leihs-wiki/leihs-Admin-Guide.md

 If a needed user attribute is empty, you will get an ugly looking error message on first login.

-Make SURE you do not use any eMail address for the LeihsAdmin user that is already taken by any user account in the local Leihs database.
+Make *sure* you do not use any email address for the LeihsAdmin user that is already taken by any user account in the local Leihs database.
 Even if local authentication is disabled, Leihs will still keep the local users and will not create your LeihsAdmin in the database if the address is already taken (Error: >Could not create new user for 'leihsadmin' from LDAP source.
 Contact your leihs system administrator>).
 Also make sure you do not have a local database user with the same login as one of your LDAP users.

 #### Enabling LDAP authentication in the system